1. Home

 Even though it may be 20-30 years or more into the future, asking your installer about the end of your system's lifespan can help you avoid unwanted surprises later on.

 Solar companies that plan to be around for decades are sure to have an answer for you when you ask about the decommissioning process.
-Critically, the end of your contract may differ if you are buying or leasing your system.
+Critically, the end of your lease contract may give you options, like renewing your lease at a new rate, or buying out the system at the market value.

 18. What other products do you sell?
 (Generators, EV chargers, home security, etc.)